Radio K.A.O.S.: Singles

 Aside from eight songs that were used on the released album, additional songs appeared as B-sides.

 The lead single from the album, "Radio Waves", was released on 11 May 1987 as a 7" single, a 12" extended play single, and a CD single.
 The b-side was a non-album track called "Going to Live in L.A.".
-"Radio Waves" briefly went into both the American and British charts in the month of release, reaching No. 74 on the UK Singles Chart and No. 12 on the US Billboard Mainstream Rock chart.
+"Radio Waves" briefly went into both the American and British charts in the month of release, reaching No. 74 on the UK singles chart and No. 12 on the US Billboard Mainstream Rock chart.

 "Sunset Strip" was released as the second single in September 1987.
 The B-side included a demo of the song "Get Back to Radio" and a live version of Pink Floyd's "Money".
 Despite "Sunset Strip" not being released as a promo to American and British radio stations, and competing against Waters's former band whose single "Learning to Fly" was topping the US Billboard Mainstream Rock chart, it managed to go as high as No. 15.

 "The Tide Is Turning" was released as the third single in the United Kingdom and Australia.
-Without direct competition from Waters's former band, Pink Floyd, the single was a commercial success in Europe.
+Without direct competition from Waters's former band, Pink Floyd, the single was a small commercial success in Europe.
 It peaked at No. 54 on the UK singles chart.

 "Who Needs Information?" was released in the United States in December 1987 as the fourth and final single, backed with the live exclusive "Molly's Song", another previously unreleased song.
 The single was in direct competition with Pink Floyd's "On the Turning Away".
 While Pink Floyd's singles topped the US Mainstream Rock charts back to back, "Who Needs Information?" failed to chart, despite a radio promotional release.

 Waters even once said in an interview that he might even release an EP with some unreleased songs from this project for those who might be interested, but this never appeared.